 - At this point you need to check the temperature of your oil.
 If you throw in a pinch of flour it should sizzle.
 The oil should be 300- 325 degrees.
 Not too hot because you don't want your chicken to burn.
 My oil is perfect over medium heat.

 - Allow to cook for 3-5 minutes per side.
 My chicken was pretty large and took an additional 2 minutes per side.
 Your strips are done when they are a nice dark golden brown and the internal temperate is 165 degrees.
+Set aside on a paper towel lined plate.

 - Mix together all ingredients well and serve with your chicken strips!